-2599 Speakman Drive is a 111,461 square foot, two-storey office building located on the north side of Speakman Drive, in the Sheridan Science and Technology Park.
-2599 Speakman Drive is 86.1% occupied and its main tenant is SNC-Lavalin Nuclear Inc, which is scheduled to vacate the building in February 2018.
-The building offers large floor plates of approximately 56,000 square feet, 10' ceilings, high quality finishes and a cafeteria.
+2599 Speakman Drive is a 123,839 square foot, two-storey office building located on the north side of Speakman Drive, in the Sheridan Science and Technology Park.
+2599 Speakman Drive is current fully vacant and preparing to be re-leased.
+The building offers large floor plates of approximately 56,000 square feet, 10' ceilings, and high quality finishes.
 There are numerous amenities within a short distance of the property including restaurants, entertainment venues, shopping centres, daycares and other services.